 - ▢ How do you think the supplement helps you?
 (Service Members might take supplements for different or multiple reasons, such as to improve health, enhance performance, increase muscle mass and strength, gain or lose weight, enhance sexual activity, improve energy or focus, and/or relieve stress or anxiety.)

 - ▢ Do you know if your product has been tested by a reputable third-party organization?
-(Visit the OPSS Quick Facts about third-party certification for examples of prominent third-party certification organizations.)
+(Visit the OPSS article about third-party certification for examples of prominent third-party certification organizations.)

 - ▢ Do you “stack” or otherwise combine supplements to enhance the desired results?
 If so, which supplements do you combine?